-<In case of right or left piping>
+In case of right or left piping

-After scribing slits of the back body with a knife or a making-off pin, cut them with a pair of nippers or an equivalent tool.
+- Take off the cap by hand and cut of the slit. - After scribing slits of the bush body with a knife or a making-off, cut them with a pair of nippers or an equivalent tool.